Kenyan teachers reach pay deal, end strike

-NAIROBI Kenyan teachers have called off a strike for higher pay that started on September 3 after signing a deal with the government, their union said on Monday.
+NAIROBI, Sept 24 Kenyan teachers have called off a strike for higher pay that started on Sept.
+3 after signing a deal with the government, their union said on Monday.

 Under the terms of the deal, public school teachers will get a pay rise of 5,250 shillings for the lowest paid, taking their pay to 19,000 shillings ($220) a month.
 The highest paid will get 142,000 shillings a month, a rise of 22,000 shillings.